 Dr. Andrew Rodda

 Andrew is a multidisciplinary engineer working to develop new technologies for biomedical applications.
 He received his PhD in Materials Engineering in 2014 from Monash University for work with synthetic cell microenvironments, following undergraduate studies in Mechatronics Engineering, Physiology and Mathematics.
 He has worked as a research scientist for Callaghan Innovation in the Medical Device Technology group, developing novel diagnostic assays, an R&D consultant for Aeroqual Ltd, and has worked in research groups at the University of Auckland and the University of California, Berkeley.
-He recently returned to Monash as an Assistant Lecturer in Materials Science and Engineering.
+He is a Senior Lecturer in Materials Science and Engineering.

 Qualifications